nichpass/Bucknell-Senior-Design-2021/README.md

 Notebook: [Generation](./src/training_testing/multi_label_classifier_clean.ipynb)

 The generation notebook can be executed in full to generate a new model.
-The steps below will all be completed automatically
+The steps below will all be completed automatically, but it is recommended that you change the name of the model to be saved so that it does not overwrite any of the existing models.

 #### Prerequisites:
 You have the "Generation" notebook open in Jupyter with the `deeplearn` Python module active.